John Wallowitch: Career

 Of the changes that money has bought!

 He often wrote about growing up in Philadelphia, and of life with his family.
 “I See the World Through Your Eyes” is a remembrance of Wallowitch's late brother, photographer Edward Wallowitch, close associate of Andy Warhol.
 “Manhattan, You’re A Dream” pays tribute to Wallowitch’s mother.

-During the 1960s he met three women who would become his greatest champions: singer-pianist Blossom Dearie for whom Wallowitch’s song “Bruce” was a favorite standard; Dixie Carter of Designing Women who recorded a collection of Wallowitch songs in 1984; and Joanne Beretta.
+During the 1960s he met three women who would become his greatest champions: singer-pianist Blossom Dearie for whom Wallowitch’s song “Bruce” was a favorite standard; actress and singer Dixie Carter who recorded a collection of Wallowitch songs in 1984; and Joanne Beretta.
 Wallowitch’s compositions have also been recorded by Shirley Horn, Tony Bennett, Berri Blair, John Dubois, Marlene VerPlanck, Lynn Lobban, and many others.
 Among the many fine performers who sing his songs are Lynn Lobban, Alice Levine, Eric Comstock, Yvonne Sherwell, Sue Gandy, Joanne Beretta and Michael Belliveau.

 Throughout the 1980s and 1990s, Wallowitch was part of a popular cabaret act with his longtime partner, Bertram Ross.
 The pair sang in nightspots ranging from London’s Pizza on the Park to the Ballroom in New York City.
 A CD of their performance cabaret, “Wallowitch and Ross” (Miranda Music) was released in 2003 to supplement the documentary film of the couple, Wallowitch & Ross: This Moment.

 As a solo cabaret entertainer, Wallowitch performed throughout the world and was famous for his long-running hit revue, The World of Wallowitch.
 He was the recipient of both the MAC and Bistro Awards for Composer of the Year.

 Wallowitch performed and recorded the song “Hillary Oh Hillary,” for Hillary Clinton during her run for U.S. Senate.
 Henry and Bobbie Shaffner, veteran members of ASCAP, wrote the lyrics and set them to the tune of the old Groucho Marx song, “Lydia, the Tattooed Lady”.
 Wallowitch and the Shaffners were inspired to write it after Clinton’s six-hour-long visit to Wallowitch's New York studio, where he performed for the former first lady.
 Later, he translated the Shaffners’ lyrics to Yiddish, to create a version called “Hillary, Oy!
 Hillary!”

 John Wallowitch lived and performed in New York City with his longtime partner Bertram Ross, until Ross's death on Apr 20, 2003.

-Wallowitch died on August 15, 2007 in New York City.
+Wallowitch died on August 15, 2007, in New York City.
 Wallowitch is buried beside Ross at Kensico Cemetery in Valhalla, New York.

 In 2016, Wallowitch & Ross: This Moment was entered into the American Academy of Motion Picture Arts and Sciences film archive for permanent preservation.

 During 1989, comedian Chris Elliott would parody Wallowitch on the "Late Night with David Letterman" show portraying the musical character Johnny Graham, who took requests via telephone.
 They were often prank phone calls.